kangzeroo/youtube-video-generator/README.md

 Use this app to generate video content in mass.
 This is a better alternative to www.Lumen5.com which does not allow you to pick which word/phrases to generate scenes from.

+You can also feed this app existing YouTube videos and it will clip it into its individual scenes and tag the entities found in it (eg. "taco").
+That allows you to later search for "taco" scenes to be used in your videos.

 ## Example Workflow

 1. You want to use a 5 second clip of a car chase in your YouTube video.
 You search "police car chase" with this tool.
 You can also search by audio, so for example if in a video someone is saying "police" but no police car is in the video itself, you will still see results with a police car chase.